 | Fiji | 23 | 47 |

-Winter in the South Pacific runs from June to August and is characterized by generally drier and less humid weather in many tropical islands (e.g., Tahiti, Bora Bora and much of Fiji), while temperatures vary widely by latitude: tropical islands average roughly 22–27 °C, whereas New Zealand and southern Australia are far cooler (often 5–15 °C depending on location and elevation).[3], [7], [8], [9]
+Winter runs from June to August and delivers generally drier, less humid weather across many tropical islands — Tahiti, Bora Bora, and much of Fiji among them.
+Temperatures vary widely by latitude: tropical islands average roughly 22–27°C, while New Zealand and southern Australia drop to 5–15°C depending on location and elevation.[3], [7], [8], [9]

 Products Worth Considering

-Research specific islands or countries before you go; each has distinct culture, climate and logistics.
-Time your visit around seasonal weather patterns—May to October is widely considered the most reliable window for dry weather in many tropical islands—while noting that November to April is cyclone season in the Southwest Pacific.[1], [3]
+Research the specific islands or countries you plan to visit before you go.
+Each has distinct culture, climate, and logistics.
+Time your visit around seasonal weather — May to October offers the most reliable dry weather across many tropical islands, while November to April brings cyclone risk to the Southwest Pacific.[1], [3]

 Products Worth Considering